Skip to content

 Your grades matter less than your growth.
 Learn things that scare you.
 Take the class that has nothing to do with your major.
 Talk to the person sitting alone in the dining hall.

 Call when you need to.
-But also call when you do not need to.
+But also call when you don't need to.
 Just to tell me something funny that happened.
 Just to hear a familiar voice.
 I will always pick up.

 You will feel lonely.
 That is normal.
 Loneliness is not a sign that something is wrong with you — it is a sign that you are brave enough to be somewhere new.
 It passes.
 I promise.